technologies-of-history/course/policies.md

 Office hours are time dedicated to you that I hold available to meet without an appointment.
 You can ask questions about the course, or about life, or just drop by to say hi.
 I’ll be in the office (Reed 330) in person Mondays, Wednesdays & Fridays after our class, as well as on Tuesday mornings from 10 am to noon.
 I can meet during those or other times by Zoom (let me know in advance if you want to use Zoom; I won’t automatically have it on).
 Outside of class and office hours, it’s easiest to reach me by email ([m.reynolds1(at)tcu.edu](mailto:m.reynolds1@tcu.edu)).

 All members of the class are expected to follow rules of common courtesy in all classroom discussions, email messages, and online discussion threads or chats.
 Be respectful of each other.
 Constructive disagreement is a good part of any discussion, but foul or threatening discourse will not be tolerated.

-## Course Schedule

-Please visit the [Course Schedule](/schedule) page for the calendar of assignments this semester.